nturley3/zeek-pwned-credentials/README.md

 ## Configuration

 An intel file containing the SHA1 password hashes must be provided.
 Users can download the data file at https://haveibeenpwned.com/Passwords.
-It is highly recommended users download the file in order of prevalence.
+For efficiency recommended users download the file in order of prevalence.
 Due to the large dataset size, it is also recommended administrators reduce the data set down to a size the cluster can handle.
-(We tested this using a 500MB file size or the first 1,200,000 lines).
+We were comfortable  using a 500MB file size or the first 1,200,000 lines on an AP1000 Corelight sensor).
 The inability to utilize the entire pwned password database is a known issue.

+Examine the scripts/config.zeek for more configuration options.
+See the scripts/config.zeek file for recommended packages.

 ## Generated Outputs